Asymptotic Burnside laws: Geometric preliminaries

 \subsection{Diagrams}

 Let $\langle S \mid R\rangle$ be a presentation of a Burnside-type group $G$, as in Definition \ref{def:minimal partial Burnside presentation}.
-Recall that $R$ decomposes as $R = \bigcup_{i=0}^{\infty}R_i$, where some of the $R_i$ may be empty; no word of $R_i$ can coincide with a conjugate of a word (or an inverse of a word) from $R_j$ if $i\neq j$; and words in $R_i$ are non-empty and cyclically reduced, for all $i$.
+Recall that $R = \bigcup_{i=0}^{\infty}R_i$, where $R_i\supseteq R_j$ if $i>j$, and equalities $R_i=R_j$ are possible.
+No word of $R_i\setminus R_j$ can coincide with a conjugate of a word (or an inverse of a word) from $R_j$ if $i>j$, and words in $R_i$ are non-empty and cyclically reduced, for all $i$.
 A \emph{diagram} over a Burnside-type presentation consists of a (circular or annular) map $\Delta$ together with a labeling function:

 that extends to the set of paths in $\Delta$ by declaring, for any path $e_1\cdots e_k$ in $\Delta$,

 and such that: \begin{enumerate} \item $\Lab(e^{-1}) = \Lab(e)^{-1}$, and \item the contour label $\Lab(\partial \Pi)$ of any cell $\Pi$ is a cyclic shift of a word (or an inverse of a word) from $R_i$ for some $i$.
 The rank of $\Pi$ is the maximal $i$ such that $\Lab(\partial \Pi)$ is a cyclic shift of a word (or an inverse of a word) from $R_i \setminus R_{i-1}$. \end{enumerate} The \emph{rank} of a diagram $\Delta$ equipped with a labeling function as above is defined as the maximal $i$ such that $\Delta$ includes a cell of rank $i$.
 It is denoted by $r(\Delta)$.